angularDC/Open-Governance/topics.md

 * Audience Skill Level: Beginners/Intermediate
 * Requirements: HDMI hookup to projector to show slides / code examples
 * Code of Conduct: I have read, understand, and agree to follow the Tech Talk DC Code of Conduct. -Yes

-## Accepted Topics

-Accepted talks will be moved to here!

 ### RxJS/Subjects in Angular Applications
 * Preferred Timeframe: July 11th, 2018